• Home

 Output configuration

-The output horn of a standard Mercury digital servo is supported by a cross roller bearing.
+The output horn of a standard Mercury digital servo is supported by a crossed roller bearing.
 This allows Mercury servos to be used in applications that are subject to large axial and radial loads.

 The software